Frederick I., King (1657-1713)

 Signed photograph

 Grace Kelly was an American film actress and Princess of Monaco as the wife of Prince Rainier III.
+Prior to her marriage, she achieved stardom in several significant Hollywood films in the early to mid-1950s.
 Rainier III. ruled the Principality of Monaco for almost 56 years, making him one of the longest ruling monarchs of the 20th century.
 Best known outside of Europe for having married American actress Grace Kelly in 1956.
-Signed color postcard photograph ”Grace de Monaco” and “Rainier Prince de Monaco”.
+A fine signed color postcard photograph signed "Grace de Monaco” and “Rainier Prince de Monaco”.
 4.25 x 6.0 inch, n.p., n.d.
-Fine!
+Fine condition!
+Great signed photograph, especially with both signatures.

 Gustaf VI.
 Adolf, King (1882-1973)